How To Apply

 Ivy League universities want to feel special, and one of the only ways to make them feel special is to apply early.
 If you are sure you want to go to an Ivy League, apply early but keep in mind that early decision applications are binding.
 If you get in, you have to go.

 While it's debatable which Ivy League is the easiest to get into, comparing acceptance rates of Ivy League Schools is the simplest way to figure this out.
-According to the table above, Cornell and Dartmouth are the easiest Ivy League schools to get into, with the highest acceptance rates for the class of 2026.
+According to the table above, Cornell is the easiest Ivy League schools to get into, with the highest acceptance rates for the class of 2027.

 The critical components of your Ivy League application include: